fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 different types of output and still be backwards compatible.
 Maybe even like 10 or 20 years.

-##### Why we may choose to not make it even more configurable
+##### Why we may choose to not make it even more configurable than `ORGANIZATION` + `PROJECT` + `SUBDIR_*`
 While you are free to make your own fork to fit better your needs and publish for the rest of the world, things that could over complicate the Ad Hoc usage (without configuration file) or (not really an priority, but may be pertinent) add too much extra code **and could not work by just adding an extra `SUBDIR_*`**, we may choose to not implement.

+**Breaking complex issues in smaller tasks**

 Depending of how complex is some of your user cases, it may be pertinent to create two tasks.
-For example, our [Moodle](#moodle) driver is able to do full mirroring if both moodle (Application code) and moodledata (application "downloads", they are files on disk, not on database) if the layout is somewhat specific.
-If you try to use this project on a client that do not follow this pattern you may need to use one task to download only the moodle (Application code) and the database, and another task just do download the moodledata.
+For example, our [Moodle](#moodle) driver is able to do full mirroring if both `moodle` (Application code) and `moodledata` (application "downloads", they are files on disk, not on database) **if the layout is somewhat specific**.
+If you try to use this project on a client that do not follow this pattern you may need to use one task to download only the moodle (Application code) and the database, and another task just do download the `moodledata`.

+On the very specific case of Moodle, actually the `moodle` (Application code) don't change as often as the `moodledata` + the database itself so even if use this tool on cron instead of Ad Hoc, would still makes sense not backup that often the `moodle` (Application code).
+Be creative!

 ##### Why we choose do archive entire folders, even if tools like mysqldump export single file
 To make things simpler tools who archive either locally or upload for a service